 Both options are automatically selected, however you should adjust these selections to reflect the option(s) appropriate for your use.
 You can select one, both or none of the boxes.

-For example, if you select ‘use for commercial purposes', the search engine will exclude content under a licence which prohibits commercial use (ie that includes the Non-commercial term).
-Similarly, selecting ‘modify, adapt, or build upon' will exclude results that you cannot change (ie under a No Derivative Works licence).
+For example, if you select ‘Use commercially’, the search engine will exclude content under a licence which prohibits commercial use (ie that includes the Non-commercial term).
+Similarly, selecting ‘Modify or Adapt’ will exclude results that you cannot change (ie under a No Derivative Works licence).

 If you select both options, only results under the broadest CC licences, Attribution and the Attribution-Share Alike, will be returned.
 If you don’t select either of the boxes you will get material under all of the CC licences.

-Now that you’ve chosen the type of licence and material you want to search for, you can enter keywords for your refined search in the search query field and hit ‘Search’.
+Now that you’ve chosen the type of licence, you can enter keywords for your refined search in the search query field and hit ‘Search’.
 Your results will appear on a results page.

 On the results page from your search you are able to further filter your results.
 On the left-had side of the results page are various drop down menus where you can filter your results for:

 - Search Settings